Breakfast tastes better when it’s pretty, right?

 - Topping: blueberries, coconut

-- In a bowl, whisk together coconut milk, agave, vanilla, salt and 1 tbsp of pitaya powder.
+- In a bowl, whisk together coconut milk, agave, vanilla, salt and 1 tablespoon of pitaya powder.
 Add chia seeds and whisk well to make sure there are no clumps.
 If you’d like to make the ombre effect, divide the mixture in two and add the remaining pitaya powder to one half.
 Stir well to combine.

 - Let mixture thicken in fridge for 2 hours, stirring occasionally.
 When ready to eat, layer in jar and top with fresh blueberries and coconut.
 Enjoy!